FXLJA/fxlja/README.md

 🔭 I’m currently trying too hard to maintain a 3.5+ GPA

-🌱 I’m currently learning Flutter like a madman
+🌱 I’m currently bearing an unhealthy grudge on Flask and Python programming in general

 🤔 I’m looking for help with sleep deprivation and increasing grudge towards senile lecturers

-⚡ Fun fact: I dislike using GitHub, even though I can appreciate its versatility
+⚡ Fun fact: I dislike using GitHub, even though I can appreciate its versatility.

 <div>
   <a href="">